6 Essential Tips for Managing Your Jewelry Inventory

 The ABC analysis approach is one of the most popular techniques in the field of inventory management.
 What it does is to help business owners better define and identify the areas of sales and/or manufacturing that bring the most profit.

-To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify your stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue and Group C for 5% of revenue.
-Once the categorization process is complete, your supply manager must then strictly control your Group A inventory, ensuring that all stocks under this class are secured in a safe storage area, and that stocks are always available.
-The control reduces in Group C, so avoid overstocking in this area, while Group B inventory stands in the middle and might go towards Group A or C in the long run; hence, proper monitoring and data recording are required.
+To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify your stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue, and Group C for 5% of revenue.
+Once the categorization process is complete, your supply manager must then strictly control your Group A inventory, ensuring that all stocks under this class are secured in a safe storage area and that stocks are always available.
+The control reduces in Group C, so avoid overstocking in this area, while Group B inventory stands in the middle and might go towards Group A or C in the long run; hence, it needs proper monitoring and data recording.

 The key benefit of this technique is the opportunity to identify hotspots by knowing the worst and best-selling items in your jewelry collection.

 As we’ve mentioned at the outset, obsolete inventory is often a result of unsold items for reasons that they may have gone out of style or season.
-To avoid deadstocking, ensure that you’re updated in the latest and hottest trends in the jewelry industry.
+To avoid deadstocking, ensure that you keep abreast of the latest and hottest trends in the jewelry industry.